Tahoe's Sugar Pines

 Check our calendar for events

 Help make a difference for Tahoe’s Sugar Pines.

-Sugar pines are the world’s largest species of pine with the longest cones - and they are dying from white pine blister rust, a non-native, invasive fungus.
+Sugar pines are the world’s largest species of pine and have the longest cones, but they are dying from white pine blister rust, a non-native, invasive fungus.

 Once comprising 25% of Lake Tahoe’s forests, sugar pines now make up less than 5% of the forest composition.
 We find trees that are resistant to the fungus, then we collect their cones and plant their progeny.